Academics

 At MVS, students and teachers make a habit of stepping away from the everyday routines of a typical school day and seeking understanding about the why, how, and what if of the learning process.
 Students and teachers consider their position within the work of learning and think deeply about how their work can be integrated with their other interests, passions, and expertise.

-The Miami Valley School College Report
+The MVS College Report

 Robert Tate, Class of 2012